iotexproject/halogrants/rfp-proposals/rfp-ideas.md

 ### Privacy-preserving e-Health Applications ###
 Despite the potential gains, there are several obstacles that limit the wider development of e-health applications.
 Among these are the perceived threats to the security and privacy of patients' health data, and a widely held belief that these cannot be adequately addressed.
 We would recommend developers to implement privacy-preserving e-health applications based on customizable hardware such as [e-Health Sensor Platform V2.0 for Arduino and Raspberry Pi](https://www.cooking-hacks.com/documentation/tutorials/ehealth-biometric-sensor-platform-arduino-raspberry-pi-medical.html) and IoTeX platform.

 &nbsp;

+### Privacy-preserving XRC20 Tokens ###
+Privacy-preserving XRC20 tokens are preferred in some use cases.
+Implementing such a token using zk-snark such as [Aztec Protocol](https://www.aztecprotocol.com/) or [Zether](https://crypto.stanford.edu/~buenz/papers/zether.pdf) will be an impact initiative!
+Comparing to Ethereum, we do have the plan to support additional instructions for EVM to advocate the usage of ZK.

+&nbsp;

+### Digital Twin for Devices ###
+A digital twin is a digital replica of a device which can be implemented as a DAO using smart contracts.
+Some sort of protocol needs to be designed to "bind" a device to its digital twin based Decentralized Identity (DID).
+Once a device can be represented by a digital twin on chain, IFTTT can be implemented as a DAO.

+&nbsp;